xiaomeng-zhu/wellesley-cs331-finalproject/README.md

 ```
 python evaluation.py
 ```
+It will run all of the algorithms on all of the graphs in our dataset. `res.csv` summarizes all of the results.

 To run the algorithms that we implemented on a custom graph,
 1. Store the decision matrix of your graph as a csv file in the `data` directory.
 Each row in the matrix should take a separate line.
 Items in the row are separated by commas.